 - TaRL Africa

-The project aims to develop foundational skills in numeracy and literacy as well as transferable skills (also called ‘life skills’ or ‘21st Century Skills’) in adolescents aged 12 to 19 who are over-age for the grade they are placed in.
+The project aims to develop foundational skills in numeracy and literacy in adolescents aged 12 to 19 who are over-age for the grade they are placed in.

-This project is built around two main pillars:
+This project is built around the following main pillar:

 - Piloting the effectiveness of various modalities of Teaching at the Right Level, a remedial teaching approach that focuses on basic numeracy and literacy skills.
 Over-age upper primary learners are grouped according to their performance instead of age or grade, and instructors apply learner-centred pedagogies.